 Luckily, I’ve spent the last year working mostly in a virtual capacity, so I’ve got some tips!

-Just as it’s important to create a space dedicated for sleeping, a workspace is essential—especially if you’re at home all day.
+Just as it’s important to create a space dedicated for sleeping, making a work sanctuary is essential—especially if you’re at home all day.
 Crafting a room solely for work will help you stay focused, since you’ll have fewer distractions.
 Plus, you’ll probably start to associate this room—which is built for work—with work!

 Think about what elevates your mood—posters, flowers, candles, music, etc. We are generally more productive when we’re in a good headspace.
 So whatever will bring in positivity, bring it to the workspace.